shivkumar98/FreeCodeCamp-Projects/02 - Javascript Algorithms and Data Structures/08 - Functional Programming/README.md

 Imperative code which calls a function on a variable, array or an object and the functions changes the variable or property of an object

 E.g. using the splice method on an array mutates the original array.

+### Pass Arguments to Avoid External Dependence in a Function

+Another core principle of functional programming is declaring an explicit depedence rather than relying on a global variable

+This makes the function easier to test and it won't depend on the state of the program